BunnyApocalypse/dashboard-timer/README.md

 ## Configuration

-* Edit the vars file for your desired times to turn the monitor on and off
+* Edit the [timer files](https://wiki.archlinux.org/index.php/Systemd/Timers) for your desired times to turn the monitor on and off

 ## Usecases